 - Watchful waiting.
-In a premature baby, the patent ductus arteriosus often closes on its own eventually.
-Doctors will monitor your baby's heart during those weeks to make sure the open blood vessel is closing properly.
-For full-term babies, children and adults who have a small PDA that's not causing other health problems, it's possible your doctor will recommend monitoring the condition and not having any other procedures to close the PDA.
+In a premature baby, a PDA often closes on its own.
+The doctor will monitor your baby's heart to make sure the open blood vessel is closing properly.
+For full-term babies, children and adults who have small PDAs that aren't causing other health problems, monitoring might be all that's needed.

 Catheter procedures.
-Catheter procedures, which are less invasive than open-heart surgeries, aren't an immediate option for premature babies because they are too small.
-However, if your baby doesn't have any health problems related to his or her PDA, your baby's doctor may recommend waiting until your baby is about a year old to perform a catheter procedure to correct the PDA.
-After a year, a PDA generally won't close on its own.
-Catheter procedures tend to have fewer complications and a shorter recovery time than do open-heart surgeries.
+Premature babies are too small for catheter procedures.
+However, if your baby doesn't have PDA-related health problems, the doctor might recommend waiting until the baby is older to do a catheter procedure to correct the PDA.
 Catheter procedures can also be used to treat full-term babies, children and adults.

 In a catheter procedure, a thin tube (catheter) is inserted into a blood vessel in the groin and threaded up to the heart.
 Through the catheter, a plug or coil is inserted to close the ductus arteriosus.

-This procedure might be done on an outpatient basis, meaning your child probably wouldn't need to stay overnight in the hospital.
+If the procedure is done on an outpatient basis, your child probably won't stay overnight in the hospital.
 Complications from catheter procedures include bleeding, infection, or movement of the plug or coil from where it was placed in the heart.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.